Documenting the American South Logo

 Virginia Foster Durr, October 16, 1975.
 Interview G-0023-3.

 Virginia Foster Durr on the Southern Response to the New Deal: This is the final interview in a series of three with Virginia Foster Durr.
-Since the previous one, Clifford Durr had died, making the interview feel very different from the two in which he had taken part.
+Since the previous session, Clifford Durr had died, making the interview feel very different from the two in which he had taken part.
 The interview begins with Durr's growing awareness of racial matters and her activism during their life among the New Dealers in Washington, D.C.
 Among the topics she touches on are the anti-communism of the 1950s, sexual discrimination on Capitol Hill, and the southern reaction to Roosevelt's New Deal policies.

 Interviewee: Virginia Foster Durr Interviewer: Sue Thrasher